-If you would like to set up and/or host a CS First club, you will need to create a CS First account.
-Anyone (teachers, parents, after-school professionals, etc.) can create an account.
-To create one, visit the login page and click I'm a teacher on the right side of the screen.
+To lead a CS First class, first you must create a CS First teacher account.
+Anyone (teachers, parents, after-school professionals, etc.) can create a teacher account.
+To create a teacher account, follow these instructions.

 Other helpful articles related to this topic: